Does Driving Under the Influence Warrant Enrolling in Rehab?

 - Need to do community service

 While rehab is only required in severe situations, it is encouraged after a DUI.
-This rehabilitation process will be different for everyone, depending on their case.
-During a treatment program (either inpatient or outpatient), you will most likely be required to do one or more of the following:
+There are various DUI treatment programs and each depends on the individual case.
+During DUI treatment programs, you will most likely be required to do one or more of the following:

 - Attend DUI School to get your license back